cslant/telegram-git-notifier-app/README.md

 1. Open a chat with [BotFather](https://telegram.me/botfather) and send `/newbot` command.
 2. Enter a friendly name for your bot.
 This name will be displayed in contact details and elsewhere.
 3. Enter a unique username for your bot.
 It must end in `bot`.
 Like this, for example: `TetrisBot` or `tetris_bot`.
-4. Copy the HTTP API access token provided by [BotFather](https://telegram.me/botfather) and paste it in your `.env` file.
+4. Copy the HTTP API access token provided by [BotFather](https://telegram.me/botfather) and paste it into your `.env` file.

 ```shell
 TELEGRAM_BOT_TOKEN=123456789:ABCDEFGHIJKLMNOPQRSTUVWXYZ